pivotal-cf/pivnet-resource/README.md

 ### `in`: Download the product from Pivotal Network.

-Downloads the provided product from Pivotal Network. **Any EULAs that have not already been accepted will be automatically accepted at this point.**
+Downloads the provided product from Pivotal Network.
+You will be required to accept a EULA for any product you're downloading for the first time.

 The metadata for the product is written to both `metadata.json` and `metadata.yaml` in the working directory (typically `/tmp/build/get`).